Finding France in South America

 I’ve spent 11 years living in Europe and have travelled in France extensively.
 My week in French Guiana was my first experience with South America, and I had no idea how these two distinct cultures would merge into one territory, but I was excited to find out.

 Getting to French Guiana is easy and cheap – if you live in France or can get to Paris easily.
-France subsidises flights to all of its overseas territories.
+France subsidizes flights to all of its overseas territories.
 You can catch a direct 8.5-hour flight on Air France from Paris to Cayenne, French Guiana’s capital city, for less than most flights to North America.
 Outside of France, there are few direct flights.
 Unless you’re travelling from Brazil or a few Caribbean destinations, chances are you’ll be routeing through Paris anyway.

 Touching down at Cayenne’s Félix Eboué Airport, the atmosphere is much more ‘South America’ than it is ‘France.’
 The air is hot and humid, and lush vegetation surrounds the small airport.
 But signs of France aren’t long coming.
 There are literal signs on the highway, identical to those on the highways of continental France.
-Approaching Cayenne we drove through a business park filled with all the same big box stores, brand names, and giant roundabouts you find outside of any French city.
+Approaching Cayenne, we drove through a business park filled with all the same big box stores, brand names, and giant roundabouts you find outside of any French city.
 It was so typically French and yet so ‘other’ – a theme I was confronted with again and again during my week-long stay.

-Here in Canada, we love to refer to ourselves as a ‘melting pot’ of cultures.
-While we are a multicultural country, we’ve got nothing on French Guiana.
-Before Europeans arrived in South America, there were six distinct ethnicities, known locally as Amerindians.
-The Arawaks, Palikurs, Kakin’a, Wayanas, Wayampis, and Emerillons still currently represent around 4,500 citizens of French Guiana’s population of 250,000.
-When the Europeans arrived, they came for the slave trade, adding both Caucasian and African blood to French Guiana’s melting pot.
 Over the following decades, waves of immigrants and refugees arrived from China, Laos, Haiti, India, and beyond.
 Unlike in many societies, these newcomers didn’t stay confined to their ethnic groups.
 They mixed, mingled, and intermarried in such a way there is truly no one ‘look’ to the French Guianan people.
 These combinations of cultures are known locally as ‘Creole,’ and the majority of the territory’s citizens fall into this category.Of course, as each new wave of immigrants washed up on French Guiana’s shores, they came bearing their own customs, traditions, and foods.
 I believe the fastest (and tastiest) way to get to the heart of a culture is through its culinary traditions and French Guiana offers a cornucopia of flavours.
 Cayenne’s central market is brimming with exotic fruits and vegetables grown and foraged locally.
 A small fish market sells the catch of the day and seafood is a feature of most restaurant menus.
 Deciding where to eat in French Guiana is a delicious proposition.
 In Cayenne, you can find everything from casual pubs and food trucks to fine dining in the French tradition, while in the rural areas there are still restaurants specialising in ‘bush meat’ (wild game) and family-style meals.

 For me, though, the most surreal food experience was taking a traditional long boat deep inland to Cacao for a bowl of soup; not a French soup, not anything remotely South American, but a steaming bowl of Asian noodles.
 The village of Cacao was settled by Hmong refugees from Laos in the 1970s.
 They found the hills and forests of inland French Guiana much like their homeland and began farming on land the locals left as too difficult to cultivate.
 The community grew and prospered, and the village remains primarily Laotian.
 Each Sunday, people come from all over the territory by boat and by road to visit the small market filled with produce and Laotian handicrafts – and to get their giant bowls of spicy noodle soup.